googleforgames/agones/site/content/en/docs/Examples/xonotic.md

 ## Cleaning Up

-Post-gameplay, consider cleaning up resources:

-### Remove the Fleet

-To delete the Agones fleet you deployed, execute the following command.
+After you're done playing, it's a good idea to clean up.
+To remove the Agones fleet you deployed, execute the following command.
 This will remove the fleet along with all the game server instances it manages:

 ```bash
 kubectl delete -f https://raw.githubusercontent.com/googleforgames/agones/{{< release-branch >}}/examples/xonotic/fleet.yaml